Immigrants, Mental Health, and Enduring the U.S. Election

 Nereida Bobadilla and Samuel Cano draw placards in support of the Deferred Action for Childhood Arrivals policy, in Houston, Texas, on June 1, 2023.
 REUTERS/Adrees Latif

-Germán A. Cadenas is the associate director of the Center for Youth Social Emotional Wellness and an associate professor of clinical psychology in the Graduate School of Applied and Professional Psychology.
+Germán A. Cadenas is the associate director of the Center for Youth Social Emotional Wellness at Rutgers University-New Brunswick and an associate professor of clinical psychology in the Graduate School of Applied and Professional Psychology.

 Most Popular